russhwolf/multiplatform-settings/README.md

 ## Building

 The project includes multiple CI jobs configured using Azure pipelines.
-On PRs or updates to the `master` branch, the script in `azure-pipelines.yml` runs.
+On PRs or updates to the `main` branch, the script in `azure-pipelines.yml` runs.
 This builds the library and runs unit tests for all platforms across Linux, Mac, and Windows hosts.
 In addition, the library build artifacts are deployed to the local maven repository and the sample project is built for the platforms on which it is implemented.
 This ensures that the sample remains in sync with updates